jkcswd/Horse-Racing-Odds-Scraper-API/README.md

 ### No Redis Caching/Database Storage
 Horse racing odds change every few seconds during live events.
 Caching would provide stale data that could be misleading or financially dangerous for users making betting decisions.
 Real-time accuracy is more valuable than performance optimization.

 However, if we wanted to provide analytical insights, we could store the results in a time series database (either in a pure timeseries DB like Cassandra or InfluxDB, or a standard relational DB like PostgreSQL).
 This would enable analysis of how odds change over time, identify patterns, and provide historical data for analysis.
+I would however assume that the team consuming this API would take care of that themselves.

 ### Using Symmetric vs Asymmetric JWT Signing